CAP 161 -

 - Open the file you saved from the first exercise.
 Select the first teapot you made.

 - Open the Material Editor.
-The easy way to do this is to press the letter M on the keyboard.
-You can also click the button on the toolbar for the Material Editor.
+An easy way to do this is to press the letter M on the keyboard.
+You can also click the button on the toolbar for the Material Editor, which is my preferred method.

-- Pick two of the remaining shader types from page 51 for the remaining teapots.
+- Pick two of the remaining shader types for the remaining teapots.
 Again, modify the settings, colors, etc., and record the values you used.
 Save the file when done.
-As we did last week, render one frame to see the actual appearance of your shaders.
+As I will demonstrate in class, render one frame to see the actual appearance of your shaders.
 The appearance in the viewport is only an approximation.

 Tying things together, you should begin a project assignment that uses techniques from both texts.